Integrate Google Chronicle with Google SecOps

 The content of the service account JSON file of your Google SecOps SIEM instance.

-If selected, Google SecOps verifies that the SSL certificate for the connection to the Google SecOps SIEM server is valid.
+If selected, Google SecOps verifies that the SSL certificate for connecting to the Google SecOps SIEM server is valid.
 We recommend that you select this option.

 Selected by default.